alkerway/hls-simulator/README.md

 #### `NextFrag403`

-The next frag request will get a 403 status and html page response; frag requests after that will return normally
+The next frag request will get a 403 status and html page response; subsequent frag requests will return normally

 #### `AllFrag403`